 CSR is committed to only participating in political activities in an ethical and legal way.
 CSR does not make any political donations to any political party, politician or candidate in any country.
 However, it is important that CSR is able to express its views to government.
 This means that CSR may, if appropriate, pay a fee to attend events, such as conferences, organised by political parties.
 CSR’s businesses are often involved in a degree of interaction with all levels of government.
 CSR assists all sides of politics in the development of policy in fields where CSR has specific expertise.

-CSR respects the rights of its people to participate in the political process, but CSR people must avoid any actual or potential conflicts of interest or situations that could damage CSR's reputation.
-We ask that CSR people do not engage in actions that could cause someone to believe that their actions reflect the view or position of CSR, if that is not the case.
-Further information can be found in the section above: Gifts, Gratuities and Entertainment.
+CSR respects the rights of its people to participate in the political process, but CSR people must avoid any actual or potential conflicts of interest or situations that could damage CSR’s reputation.
+We ask that CSR people do not engage in actions that could cause someone to believe that their actions reflect the views or position of CSR.

 Integrity in Financial Reporting

-All material financial information and disclosure must be accurately represented in the Company's accounts.
-No information may be concealed by employees from either CSR's internal or external auditors.
-No Director, officer or employee may take any action to influence, coerce, manipulate or mislead the Company's auditors in order to produce misleading financial statements.
+All material financial information and disclosure must be accurately represented in CSR’s accounts.
+No information may be concealed by employees from either CSR’s internal or external auditors.
+No Director, officer or employee may take any action to influence, coerce, manipulate or mislead the Company’s external auditors in order to produce misleading financial statements.

 CSR's Responsibilities to Shareholders and Others